projectfdl/CruxStryke/README.md

 Attack flywheels to motors with M2.5x5 flathead screws.
 Mount motors to cage with M3x8 socket head screws.

+## Shell mods

+Remove dart guides/rails from shell above cage with Dremel or other tool.
+All other shell mods including battery tray clearing are optional and done at your own discression.

 ### Make on!